Home / Know Your Rights / Colorado

 Colorado Common Interest Ownership Act (CCIOA)

 The Colorado Common Interest Ownership Act (CCIOA), CRS §38-33.3, is one of the most homeowner-friendly HOA laws in the country — and it got significantly stronger on January 1, 2025.
-Colorado now caps HOA fines at $500 per violation for non-safety issues and mandates a minimum 30-day cure period before any fine can be imposed.
+Colorado now caps HOA fines at $500 per violation, requires TWO separate 30-day cure periods before legal enforcement, bans foreclosure for fines-only debt, caps interest at 8%, caps attorney fees at the lesser of 50% of debt or $5,000, and gives homeowners a $25,000 civil remedy if an HOA violates foreclosure law.
 Colorado also protects flags, political signs, religious symbols, solar panels, and xeriscaping under a single powerful statute (§38-33.3-106.5).
 And Colorado homeowners have a free government resource most states lack: the HOA Information and Resource Center at DORA (dora.colorado.gov), which accepts complaints and provides dispute resolution assistance.

 Your Key Rights Under Colorado Law